balaam/slate/source/includes/_vector.md

 `Vector Vector.Create()`

-With on arguments an empty vector with all elements set to zero is returned.
+With no arguments an empty vector with all elements set to zero is returned.

 `Vector Vector.Create(float x, float y, float z, float w)`